 Please feel comfortable to nurse or bottle-feed your child in class, but we ask that you not bring food or drink into classrooms.
 Bottled water with a lid is the only exception.
 If you or your child must eat, please step outside the classroom to do so.

-We adhere with the Cumberland County Schools system in regard to weather cancellations.
-Should public schools close due to inclement weather, classes at Music Together of Fayetteville will be cancelled as well.
+We adhere to the Cumberland County Schools system in regards to weather cancellations.
+Should public schools close due to inclement weather, classes at Music Together of Fayetteville will be canceled as well.
 Please check the news on the home page, our Instagram page, or our Facebook page for announcements regarding weather cancellations.

 If you or your child are sick, please stay home & plan to attend a make-up class.
 Small children are very susceptible to illness, so please do us all a favor by staying home to recover.
 Although we will miss you in class, we will be happy that you took the precautions to prevent spreading germs.
 We will do our part to keep the spread of germs at a minimum by frequently disinfecting all instruments and class materials.